 - Be organised and efficient in all aspects of your company administration

 - Provide a cost-effective alternative to a permanent, highly-paid executive

 - Offer flexibility on location and be able to commit to a weekly commute if necessary for the duration of the assignment

 - Be financially secure and able to cope with non-billing periods

 - Be available at short notice

 It’s well worth talking to the Institute of Interim Management.
 The IIM is the professional body for Interim Managers.
 It is a not-for-profit Institute run by Interim Managers and Executives.
 The IIM publishes an annual survey of Interim Management recruiters (known by Interim Managers as ‘Service Providers’).
-One such leading Service Provider is Archer Mathieson who come highly recommended by a number of our clients.
-You may also like to visit the IIM’s LinkedIn group, Interim Management – IIM which is a leading authority on the subject of Interim Management.
+You may wish to visit the IIM’s LinkedIn group, Interim Management – IIM which is a leading authority on the subject of Interim Management.
 You may also find our Guide to Becoming an Interim Manager helpful.

 If you are already an Interim Manager operating through your own limited company, or if you are thinking of setting up as an Interim Manager or even working through an umbrella company and want to go limited, then SJD Accountancy can give you a wealth of information and advice.
 We provide a low cost fixed-fee accountancy service which has been developed specifically for Interim Managers, freelancers and contractors.
 We’ve been acting for clients across the UK since 1992 and have more than 10,000 already.